Drug information provided by: IBM Micromedex

 Your doctor will want to check your progress at regular visits, especially during the first few weeks that you take this medicine.
 Blood and urine tests may be needed to check for unwanted effects.

 Pancreatitis (swelling and inflammation of the pancreas) may occur while you are using this medicine.
-Stop using this medicine and check with your doctor right away if you have sudden and severe stomach pain, chills, constipation, nausea, vomiting, fever, or lightheadedness.
+Check with your doctor right away if you have sudden and severe stomach pain, chills, constipation, nausea, vomiting, fever, or lightheadedness.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.